mrocklin/blog/_posts/work/2019-02-27-slack-github.md

 3. We want to enable the silent majority of users to find answers to their bugs without asking maintainers individually.

-    On Slack maintainers get asked the same questions daily.
+    On Slack, maintainers get asked the same questions daily.
 We have people ask for "a few minutes of our time" every few minutes.
 We strongly prefer to answer questions once in a place where future users can find the answer from a web search.
 This includes people outside the company, but also people within the company.

+    Maintainers are much happier devoting a lot of time to craft a high quality answer to questions if those questions and answers can help others in the future.

 4. GitHub forces people to think more before they write.
 It's a permanent historical record.
 This is hard on question askers and on easy conversation, yes, but we're not here for easy conversation.
-Asking people to spend a minute crafting comments generally results in a conversation that is higher functioning and much easier to review later.
+Asking people to spend a minute crafting comments generally results in a conversation that is higher functioning, more concise, and much easier to review later.

-5. Slack is silo'ed to particular organizations.
+5. Slack is siloed to particular organizations.
 It doesn't allow people to cross reference people or conversations.
 OSS maintainers get invited to literally dozens of Slack organizations.
 It is not feasible to manage dozens of Slack tabs and different siloed organziations.

-    GitHub is public an conversations across different projects can easily cross reference each other.
-This encourages collaboration between projects and avoids wheel reinvention.
+    GitHub is public and conversations across different projects can easily cross reference each other.
+This encourages collaboration between projects and avoids wheel-reinvention.

 I still love Slack for inter-personal contact though.
-It's great for chit-chatting with teammates, checking in to see how people are doing emotionally, or sharing pictures about our lives.
+It's great for chatting with teammates, checking in to see how people are doing emotionally, or sharing pictures about our lives.
 Professionally I think it's also a good place for internal teams to do daily check-ins and sometimes to arrange short-term priorities.
-Slack has many great uses, but I think that in-depth technical conversation and long-term planning isn't one of them.
+Slack has many great uses, but I think that in-depth technical conversation and long-term planning aren't among them.